Prince0813/Power-Co-Electricity-gas-Prediction/README.md

 PowerCo are concerned about their customers leaving for better offers from other energy providers.
 When a customer leaves to use another service provider, this is called churn.
 This is becoming a big issue for PowerCo
 # Task 1
-The client has sent over 3 data sets (shown below):
+The client has sent over 3 data sets:
 * Historical customer data: Customer data such as usage, sign up date, forecasted usage etc
 * Historical pricing data: variable and fixed pricing data etc
 * Churn indicator: whether each customer has churned or not